 The curriculum is studio-based to develop an ethic of collaboration and critical thinking among students, faculty and community members.
-Projects emerge as relationships are built with community partners that seek inventive ideas to specific design challenges.
-Students also take a diversified sequence of courses that includes history and theory of urban and environmental design, visualization techniques, policy analysis, and socioeconomic research.
+From these relationships, projects emerge that seek inventive ideas to specific design challenges.
+Students take a diversified sequence of courses that includes history and theory of urban and environmental design, visualization techniques, policy analysis, and socioeconomic research.

 MUED students devise innovative methods for community-based design to inspire visions of social and economic sustainability at multiple scales.

 The MUED was conceived as a studio-based degree for practitioners and consumers of urban and environmental design.
 The degree will draw candidates from multiple disciplines, including architecture, environmental studies, geography, historic preservation, and landscape architecture.